blockchained-mobility-hack/meshup/README.md

 **[Fabian](https://github.com/M3shup)** business practioneer

  ## IDEA

-Vehicle 2 vehicle communication via blockchain to assure secure trustful communication
+Localised and open IOT communication service via IOTA tangle to assure secure trustful communication.

 ## TECHNOLOGY
 For this project you will need to install: